Pob4acke/homebridge_idasen/README.md

 As "idasen-controller" delivers many outputs on the screen (which is good for debuggign!), this needs to be supressed for the homebridge plugin.
 The plugin just wants a percentage value for the height as a response.
 So for that at the moment I just return the  input value (as print()).

 ## ToDo
-### improve return value handling
-The actual return value should be taken from height that comes from idasen-controller.
-With that it should be possible to indicate if the desk got stuck in between
 ### status script
 As there is no status script, to check the height frequently this needs to be done
 ### stop script